 View Post

 In Pelvic Health by Jandra Mueller

 Why Does Our Posture Matter for Our Pelvic Health?
-By Jandra Mueller, DPT, MS, PHRC Encinitas When we think about our posture, we often think “mine can be better” and we picture sitting up straight or avoiding slouching to prevent back or neck pain.
-Usually these corrections last a few minutes until we find ourselves slumped back over our computer …
+By Jandra Mueller, DPT, MS, PHRC Encinitas SCHEDULE APPOINTMENT When we think about our posture, we often think “mine can be better” and we picture sitting up straight or avoiding slouching to prevent back or neck pain.
+Usually these corrections last a few minutes until we find ourselves slumped back …

+View Post